 - The tech lead grows into the CTO role over 12-18 months with mentorship

-This model costs $5,000 to $10,000 per month for the fractional CTO, preserves the institutional knowledge your tech lead carries, and develops internal leadership instead of bypassing it.
+This sits at the lower end of the Fractional CTO range — $8,000 to $10,000 per month — because the internal tech lead carries day-to-day execution; the fractional CTO is in for oversight, board prep, vendor negotiations, and mentorship rather than full embedded leadership.
+It preserves the institutional knowledge your tech lead carries and develops internal leadership instead of bypassing it.
 It is the most cost-effective path for companies where the existing technical talent is strong but strategically inexperienced.

 We have run this model with multiple companies.
 In most cases, the tech lead becomes a capable CTO within 12-18 months and the fractional engagement ends naturally.
 The company gets a CTO who knows the business deeply, and they developed that talent at a fraction of what an external hire would have cost.